the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Solar collectors take less time to build (10 turns on Standard speed) and gain +1 Production at Atmosphere Remediation.
 - Terrace farms buffed to add +2 base Food with another +1 with adjacent Grasslands.
 - Tree plantations can now be built on Hills and Swamps with the appropriate techs.
 Desert and Permafrost is still off-limits.
-- Wind farms gain +1 Water at Atmosphere Remediation; if built on water they gain another +1 earlier at Ocean Remediation.
+- Wind farms gain +1 Production at Plastics and another +1 at Atmosphere Remediation; if built on water they gain another +1 at Ocean Remediation.